 - Avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during your care and for at least 6 months after care has ended.
 The chance of scarring may be raised.

 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
 Talk with your doctor.

 - If you are a woman of childbearing age, talk with your doctor about chance of pregnancy when taking this drug.
 You will also get a written paper talking about the bad effects if you get pregnant.

-- You must have 2 pregnancy tests that show you are not pregnant.
+- You must have 2 pregnancy tests that show you are not pregnant before starting this drug.
 You will need a pregnancy test every month in order to get more drugs.
+Talk with your doctor.

 - Use 2 kinds of birth control that you can trust 1 month before care begins, during care, and for at least 1 month after care ends.